GrolarDan/pg-releaser-lib/README.md

       - name: Set up Maven Central Repository
         uses: actions/setup-java@v3
         with:
-          java-version: '17'
+          java-version: '21'
           distribution: 'temurin'
           cache: 'maven'
-          server-id: ossrh  # Value of the distributionManagement/repository/id field of the pom.xml
+          server-id: central  # Value of the distributionManagement/repository/id field of the pom.xml
           server-username: MAVEN_USERNAME # env variable for username in deploy
           server-password: MAVEN_CENTRAL_TOKEN # env variable for token in deploy
           gpg-private-key: ${{ secrets.GPG_SECRET_KEY }} # Value of the GPG private key to import - without any modification